-This is because they are considered to be relatively safe and usually come with valuable benefits, such as a guaranteed income throughout retirement – something which would cost a lot to replicate in a private pension.
+This is because they are considered to be relatively safe and usually comes with valuable benefits, such as a guaranteed income throughout retirement.
+This is something that would cost a lot to replicate in a private pension.

 These types of public sector pensions also known as Final Salary or Defined Benefit Pensions also keep pace with inflation and more often than not, don’t have any running costs either.